| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 Free Trade Agreements and the renewal of Trade Adjustment Assistance for

+workers in the Oval Office before making remarks in the Rose Garden.
 In his remarks, President Obama will underscore that these trade agreements will significantly boost American exports, support tens of thousands of American jobs and protect labor rights, the environment and intellectual property.
 President Obama will be joined in the Rose Garden by business and labor leaders as well as workers who will benefit from these bills. | |

-National Ag Statistics Service Cuts Agricultural Estimation Programs ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In light of
+| National Ag Statistics Service Cuts Agricultural Estimation Programs ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In light of

 funding reductions in fiscal year (FY) 2011 and the likelihood of